 The Assessment Centre will be demanding and tough, pushing you to demonstrate your potential across a range of testing policing-related scenarios.
 This is because we recognise that to create the best police service of the future, we need to recruit the best talent now.

-Dates for the 2014 National Assessment Centre intakes, which will take place at the College of Policing, Bramshill, are now available.
-A number of documents relating to the 2014 process are also available.
-All candidates are advised to read these documents before attending the National Assessment Centre.
+Dates for the 2015 National Assessment Centre will be released in early 2015.
+A number of documents relating to the 2014 process are still available for candidates to review.

 The Fast Track Programme is designed to attract highly talented graduate applicants from outside the police service and equip them with the leadership qualities, operational skills, and strategic understanding required for them to be promoted to the rank of inspector within three years.
 Candidates will be supported throughout the programme with mentors, supervision trainers and The College.

 Although your selected force will take responsibility for much of your training, the world-class learning and development training delivered by the College of Policing will be on hand at various stages of the programme to support you.
 You will be supported with:

 - on the job learning with supportive supervision.

 The national Fast Track Programme may include elements of residential training.

 As a Fast Track recruit you will receive a very competitive pay and benefits package.
 Rates of pay vary by force and rise with each year of experience.
 Officers in some forces receive additional allowances to complement their salary, for example the London weighting allowance.

 - excellent pension plan

 - a minimum of 22 days annual leave.